How to Take a Soil Sample for Field Crops

 - Detailed lab report including full Soil Fertility Correction & Fertilizer Recommendations

-- Farm visit every 6 months by our Soil Health Advisors to monitor the program and advise on additional soil health practices such as crop rotations and green manure crops
+- Farm visit every 6 months by our Soil Health Advisor to monitor the program and advise on additional soil health practices such as crop rotations and green manure crops

 Sample handling and dispatch to lab